 The pieces respond to the natural landscape surrounding the workshop, being hardwearing and robust against the Welsh weather.
 Mike sources most of his materials from the UK – the signature waxed cotton canvas is from a company in Dundee, Scotland which traces back to 1864, while leather is from a Devon tannery that uses only local hides, and is hand-finished with natural oils and waxes.
 “It’s the only tannery in the UK that uses oak bark and has been a family business since 1862.
 We’ve worked with our canvas and leather suppliers from the start and I can’t see that changing,” he says.
 “We have great relationships with them and need to have the traceability.”

-He cuts the canvas by hand, and stitches using some “old-fashioned, clunky” sewing machines that “have been going for years.”
+Mikes process is manual - he cuts the canvas by hand, and stitches using some “old-fashioned, clunky” sewing machines that “have been going for years.”
 For the fixtures and fittings, he uses an array of hammers and punches to work with the leather.
 From the large shoulder of hide, he cuts straps and burnishes the edges with a wooden edge burnisher attached to an old bench grinder.
 “That creates friction to seal the edges, making it long-lasting.”
-With the leftover pieces of leather, Mike creates washers to go on the back of the rivets, or reinforces joints, to minimise waste.
+With the leftover pieces of leather, he creates washers to go on the back of the rivets, or reinforces joints, to minimise waste.